a-eski/ncsh/README.md

 An interactive unix shell focused on speed and building everything from the ground up.

+## features

+* Autocompletions as you type: autocompletions based on history and weight.
+* Tab autocompletions: view all available options by pressing tab and cycle through them with up/down keys and select with enter.
+* History: command history tracked and can be cycled through using up/down keys.
+* Manipulate input: home, end, CTRL+W to delete a word, CTRL+U to delete a line, etc.

 ## dependencies

 none, asides from the C standard library and POSIX extensions.